 Screening results are shared with parents.
 Based on the results of the DECA screenings, home & school goals may be established with parents at the October p/t conference.

 Areas evaluated are:

-- o Behavior
+- Behavior

 - o Social Skills & Emotional Development

-- Speech & Language
+- o Speech & Language

-- o Motor
+- Motor

 - Cognitive

 - o Height & Weight

 - o Perceptual

 - Vision (for acuity and strabismus or "lazy eye") & Hearing

 DISABILITIES SERVICES